kubernetes/community/contributors/design-proposals/statefulset-update.md

     // revision history.
 	RevisionPartition *int32 `json:"revisionPartition,omitempty`

-	// RevisionHistoryDepth is the maximum number of PodTemplates that will
+	// RevisionHistoryLimit is the maximum number of PodTemplates that will
 	// be maintained in the StatefulSet's revision history.
 It must be at
 	// least two.
-	RevisionHisotryDepth int32 `json:historyRevisionDepth,omitempty`
+	RevisionHisotryLimit int32 `json:historyRevisionDepth,omitempty`
 }
 ```